 a.example.com to the block list, Cloudflare Gateway will also block all subdomains of

-When Gateway receives a DNS query and the query matches with a policy, the policy follows the order outlined below:
+When a DNS query matches with a DNS policy, Gateway follows this order of operations:

 |Step||Check If||If Matches||Else|

 |1||Domain is in Child Abuse category||Block domain, return REFUSED||Go to step 2|